Shahzebqazi/Asus-Z13-Flow-2025-PCMR/Docs/User Guide.md

 - Uses the Zen kernel and optimizations for the Z13.
 - Desktop is enforced to `omarchy`.
-- Secure Boot: enabled automatically only for fresh/Linux-only installs; auto-disabled for existing Windows dual-boot (uses GRUB).
+- Secure Boot: signing deferred on stable; fresh uses systemd-boot unsigned; dual-boot disables Secure Boot and uses GRUB.

 ## Choose a Profile (optional)